-On today’s date in 1968, the original Naismith Memorial Basketball Hall of Fame, which honours basketball’s inventor, James Naismith, opened its doors to the public at Springfield College in Massachusetts.
+On today’s date in 1968, the first building that housed the Naismith Memorial Basketball Hall of Fame, which honours basketball’s inventor James Naismith, opened its doors to the public at Springfield College in Massachusetts.

 In 1991, Naismith and the 100th anniversary of the game of basketball were commemorated on a 40-cent stamp (Scott #1344) issued by Canada Post.
-The stamp, featured in the Basketball issue, came in souvenir sheets of 40-, 46-, and 80-cent stamps, and another sheet of only 40-cents stamps.
+The stamp, featured in the Basketball issue, came in souvenir sheets of 40-, 46-, and 80-cent stamps as well as another sheet of 40-cent stamps.